CSX Safety Requirements for Corridor Activity

 As required by the Regulation, the Contractor certifies that all of his personnel (and Sub-Contractors) working under this contract have received On-Track Contractor Roadway Worker Safety training through an approved course.
 The program must comply with the FRA Regulation, and the content of the course must be approved by the CSXT Safety Program Administrator.

 The one exception to this Policy Statement would be where the Contractor's activity puts their employees in an "ABSOLUTE NO-FOUL" situation or activity.
-For purposes of this policy, the definition of an ABSOLUTE NO-FOUL zone is where the Contractor employees or equipment will never be nor have the potential of being closer than 25 feet from any live operating track.
+For purposes of this policy, the definition of an ABSOLUTE NO-FOUL zone is where the Contractor's employees or equipment will never be, nor have the potential of being, closer than 25 feet from any live operating track.